lucaprudenzi/SNR/README.md

 ```
 asy -V spherelite.asy
 ```
-The three systems of axes follow the convention of X-axis:blue, Y-axis:green, Z-axis:red.
+The three systems of axes follow the convention of X-axis: blue, Y-axis: green, Z-axis: red.
 At the center of the sphere there are two systems: the detector system and the geocentric system (they are approximatly at the same point if we consider the distance of the gravitational source).
 On the sphere surface there is the binary, with the X-axis towards the semimajor axis of the binary.
 The asymptote program returns theta, phi and psi for the selected detector.